GuidoBR/GuidoPercu.dev/content/library/book-review-noise-a-flaw-in-human-judgment.md

 {{< /rawhtml >}}

 The book is structured as a set of 6 parts and three very useful appendices.
 In the first part, the authors define what Noise is, and how it affects the criminal justice system.
 In the second part, it introduces us to how to measure errors (bias and noise) using a concept called mean squared error.
-In the next 4 parts they use those concepts to analyse noise in different situations including project estimation, hiring, feedback cycles and much more.
+In the next 4 parts they use those concepts to analyses noise in different situations including project estimation, hiring, feedback cycles and much more.

 There are some very important discussions about using algorithms and machine learning systems which can produce bias.
 They cite the book “[Weapons of Math Destruction](https://amzn.to/3y14fQz)” and argue that we should do better algorithms: